-CityTalk with PyDial was demonstrated at the 27th International Joint Conference on Artificial Intelligence (IJCAI 2018) in Stockholm.
+An earlier version of CityTalk used Nao robots with the PyDial statistical dialogue toolkit from University of Cambridge.
+CityTalk with Nao and PyDial was demonstrated at the International Joint Conference on Artificial Intelligence (IJCAI 2018) in Stockholm, Sweden.

-This video shows a robot giving information about hotels and restaurants in Tokyo Waterfront, the area near the Tokyo 2020 Olympics and Paralympics.
+This video shows a Nao robot giving information about hotels and restaurants in Tokyo Waterfront, the area near the Tokyo 2020 Olympics.
 The robot gives information about three hotels in different price ranges.
-When the person asks about restaurants, the robot switches domains and tells about several restaurants in different price ranges and serving different types of food.
+When the person asks about restaurants, the robot tells about several restaurants in different price ranges and serving different types of food.

 What robots does it work on?